The typical food in Spain is varied, extensive, and diverse, in addition to being extremely delicious.

 Rabo de toro is a Cordovan stew that consists in elaborating a stew with oxtail, although veal or ox is also used.

-In a casserole, the floured pieces of oxtail are placed in a casserole dish and then a sauce of vegetables and red wine is added.
+In a casserole, the floured pieces of oxtail are placed in a casserole dish, and then a sauce of vegetables and red wine is added.

 Our Rating: This special dish may not appeal to everyone in the same way.
 However, the meat is very tender, and the stew has a great flavor.
 So if you are a fan of hearty meats, this might be your new favorite dish.
 But honestly, it’s all a matter of taste.

-This cream of Andalusian origin is prepared with bread crumbs, olive oil, garlic, tomatoes and salt and is therefore very similar to the already presented Gazpacho.
+This cream of Andalusian origin is prepared with bread crumbs, olive oil, garlic, tomatoes, and salt and is, therefore, very similar to the already presented Gazpacho.

 Salmorejo is traditionally served with pieces of ham or hard-boiled egg on top and is usually eaten as a first course or to accompany other foods.

 Our Rating: It is a fairly mild dish that serves as a starter and tastes very good.
 Like Gazpacho, it’s best enjoyed on a hot summer day.
-I recommend trying both and find your personal favorite.
+I recommend trying both and finding your personal favorite.